Alcohol & Drug Evaluation

-Our comprehensive assessment typically involves a thorough evaluation of your own or your loved one’s alcohol and/or drug use, including the nature of use (e.g., history, frequency, quantity), related symptoms and diagnoses, and other factors related to use and recovery (e.g., motivation to change), as well as co-occurring negative emotions, psychiatric and personality disorders.
-Through clinical interviews and psychological testing in which only the most scientific, evidence-based questionnaires are used, our clinical psychologists are able to provide you with an overall picture of your substance use and related struggles.
-Our assessments are also used for the purpose of providing or clarifying substance use-related diagnoses, and constructing treatment plans to support you to reduce associated harm or to abstain from substance use.
+The comprehensive assessment typically involves a thorough evaluation of your own or your loved one’s alcohol and/or drug use, including the nature of use (e.g., history, frequency, quantity), related symptoms and diagnoses, and other factors related to use and recovery (e.g., motivation to change), as well as co-occurring negative emotions, psychiatric and personality disorders.
+Through clinical interviews and psychological testing in which only the most scientific, evidence-based questionnaires are used, the clinical psychologists are able to provide you with an overall picture of your substance use and related struggles.
+These assessments are also used for the purpose of providing or clarifying substance use-related diagnoses, and constructing treatment plans to support you to reduce associated harm or to abstain from substance use.

 Do any of these substance use-related experiences apply to you or your loved one?

 - Using a substance in larger amounts or over a longer period of time than intended

 - Unsuccessful attempts or longstanding wishes to cut down, control or stop substance use

 - Spending too much time consuming or recovering from use of a substance